 The first signs of strain in this system became evident during the Great Recession of 2008.
-Ensuing financial pressures triggered a pay freeze for AY 2009-2010 and for nearly a decade the step salary system remained in name only, with faculty receiving no merit raises whatsoever, until it was eventually abandoned.
-By this time, the past routinization of an every-other-year increase in faculty salaries based on faculty "merit" had already produced a sense that the institution did not value faculty achievement and excellence.
+Ensuing financial pressures triggered a pay freeze for AY 2009-2010, and for nearly a decade thereafter the step salary system remained in name only, with faculty receiving no merit raises whatsoever, until it was eventually abandoned.
+By this time, the pattern of an every-other-year increase in faculty salaries based on faculty "merit" had already produced a sense that the institution did not value faculty achievement and excellence.

-As highlighted in the FPC Subcommittee on Faculty Salaries report, department chairs have historically had a role in evaluating faculty performance as a part of the periodic review process.
-Department chairs offered recommendations to FPC regarding faculty performance in the form of "X's" (a step raise) and "O's" (no step raise) with the understanding that tenured faculty who are well preforming should expect to receive a step raise in alternate years.
-The report highlights several problems with this practice including: 1) department chairs typically rotate every three years ensuring that as Chair one will be making recommendations of a colleague who will, in the future, likely be making salary recommendations for the current Chair; 2) for context, Chairs are provided with historical salary recommendations (include for themselves).
-In practice this level of transparency means that colleagues can deduce which individuals offered recommended for (or against) step increases establishing the potential for quid pro quo.
-The report concluded that Chairs should not be asked give recommendations for faculty compensation, and we echo that recommendation.
+As highlighted in the FPC Subcommittee on Faculty Salaries report (2023), department chairs have historically had a role in evaluating faculty performance as a part of the periodic review process.
+Department chairs offered recommendations to FPC regarding faculty performance in the form of "X's" (a step raise plus cost-of-living raise) and "O's" (cost of living increase only) with the understanding that tenured faculty who perform well should expect to receive a step raise in alternate years.
+The report highlights several problems with this practice.
+Department chairs typically rotate every three years ensuring that as chair one would be making recommendations for a colleague who would, in the future, likely be making salary recommendations for the current chair.
+Further, chairs were provided each year with historical salary recommendations (including for themselves).
+In practice this level of transparency meant that colleagues could deduce which individuals recommended for (or against) step increases and established the potential for quid pro quo.
+The 2023 report concluded that chairs should not be asked to give recommendations for faculty compensation, and we echo this conclusion; instead, salary recommendations should lie with FPC and the Senior Associate Provost of Academic Affairs.